Was dürfen Hunde nicht essen?

 b) Garlic

-The allicin contained in garlic is poisonous for dogs.
-Many dog owners like to use garlic as a "home remedy"; it is said to protect against mosquitoes, fleas and ticks and even has an effect against worms.
+The garlic contained Allicin is toxic to dogs.
+Garlic is often used by dog owners as a "home remedy"; it is said to protect against mosquitoes, fleas, and ticks, and even has an effect against worms.
 These positive antiparasitic properties have not yet been scientifically proven.
-Dogs should not be given more than 4 g of fresh garlic per day; 5 g/kg/day is the toxic dose for dogs.
-Caution is also advised with garlic flakes/extract; the low water content and high concentration in the extracts means that the toxic dose drops to 1.25 ml/kg over a week.
-Allicin leads to the formation of so-called Heinz bodies ; the red blood cells burst and can result in anemia.
-Symptoms of poisoning are vomiting, diarrhea, jaundice, rapid heartbeat, weak pulse and anemia with pale mucous membranes.
-Consequently, every dog owner should ask themselves whether the benefit for their dog can really be so great that it outweighs the potentially negative effects on the organism.
+Dogs should not eat more than 4 g fresh garlic received, with 5 g/kg/day you reach the for dogs toxic dose.
+Caution is also advised with garlic flakes/extracts; due to the low water content and the high concentration in the extracts, the toxic dose drops to 1.25 ml/kg over a week.
+Allicin leads to the formation of so-called Heinz corpusclesThe red blood cells rupture and can result in anemia.
+Symptoms of poisoning include vomiting, diarrhea, jaundice, rapid heartbeat, weak pulse, and anemia with pale mucous membranes.
+Therefore, every dog owner should ask themselves whether the benefits for their dog are truly so great that they outweigh the potentially negative effects on the organism.

 c) onions